TomTonic/swiss_map_set/CONTRIBUTING.md

 You can do this with <tt>git commit --signoff</tt> (the <tt>-s</tt> flag is a synonym for <tt>--signoff</tt>).

-Another way to do this is to write the following at the end of the commit message, on a line by itself separated by a blank line from the body of the commit:
+Alternatively, add the following at the end of the commit message, separated by a blank line from the body of the commit:

 ````
 Signed-off-by: YOUR NAME <YOUR.EMAIL@EXAMPLE.COM>